domyounglee/TF-TrigramBlocking-transformer/README.md

 # Trigram Blocking Implementation in Tensorflow
 Implemented in tensorflow, trigrams are blocked during the beam search where the idea is from the paper [A DEEP REINFORCED MODEL FOR ABSTRACTIVE SUMMARIZATION](https://arxiv.org/pdf/1705.04304.pdf).
 This method is mainly used in Summarization Tasks.
-We developed it for *Abstractive Summarization*.
+We developed it for *Abstractive Summarization Task*.

 Python version: This code is in Python3.6